shikokuchuo/mirai/README.md

 #> ws://:5555/4             1           0              0              0          1
 ```

-When using active dispatch, there is only a single connection to the
+When using a dispatcher, there is only a single connection to the local
-local background dispatcher process, which connects in turn to the
+background dispatcher process, which connects in turn to the servers
-servers running on remote resources.
+running on remote resources.

 The dispatcher will automatically adjust to the number of servers
 actually connected.
 Hence it is possible to dynamically scale up or down